 Preaward proposal screening:

-Disclosure statements will be reviewed prior to proposal submission to determine if the conflict is related and/or manageable.
+Disclosure statements will be reviewed by the Office of Research Integrity prior to proposal submission to determine if the potential conflict is related and/or manageable.

 Post award review:

 Upon notification of pending award to begin the process of establishing a management plan

 Within 30 days of receipt of a new conflict disclosure on a funded activity to determine if the conflict is related and if related begin the process of establishing a management plan.
 It is the investigators responsibility to make this disclosure.

 Where projects are funded through Public Health Service (PHS) funding:

 1. The University, through the Office of Research Integrity, will report any significant FCOI related to the funded project and identified by a GS investigator to the University in the manner required under the FCOI Regulations, prior to the expenditure of funds and within sixty (60) days of any subsequently identified FCOI.
 It is the Principal Investigators responsibility to assure FCOI are reported in a timely fashion.

 2. Annually at the time GS is required to provide the annual progress report, a multi-year progress report or extension, the University will provide a status report of managed conflict of interests to the agency, through the Office of Research Integrity, to provide the status of the FCOI and any changes to the management plan, if applicable, until the completion of the project.